just1bit/duet-edge-realtime/docs/README.md

 # Duet-EDGE Realtime

-Duet-EDGE Realtime turns a continuous lead-motion timeline into a timestamped lead-and-companion skeleton stream.
+Duet-EDGE Realtime turns file or live-camera lead motion into a timestamped lead-and-companion skeleton stream.
 The runtime keeps one inference worker alive, processes overlapping motion windows causally, preserves companion continuity, records a replayable event stream, and serves a browser Viewer from the same run.